Erland366/nbdistributed/README.md

 A library for distributed PyTorch execution in Jupyter notebooks with seamless REPL-like behavior.

+## In Development Note:

+This library is being built to help run my [new course](https://maven.com/walk-with-code/scratch-to-scale) and as a result is constantly changing.
+For right now it is "stable enough" however as I find new features to use/need in the course I need to expand the framework.

+As a result it is *not* open to contributions at this time.

 ## Features

 - **Seamless Distributed Execution**: Run PyTorch code across multiple GPUs directly from Jupyter notebooks